mtaouk/Neisseria_gonorrhoeae_transmission_Australia/Supplementary_analyses/cgMLST_method/README.md

 the generalizability of this method.
 After performing allele calling on the De Silva genomes, we refined the cgMLST schema to 1,506 genes were present in 95% of isolates and used these genes as the schema.
-This was comparable to our refined scheme of 1,495 genes.
-1,476 of the genes retained in the De Silva 95% schema were included in our refined scheme.
+This was comparable to our refined schema of 1,495 genes.
+1,476 of the genes retained in the De Silva 95% schema were included in our refined schema.
 All cgMLST result files including the refined schema and alleles called for each gene at each isolate can be found in [cgMLST_results](https://github.com/mtaouk/Neisseria_gonorrhoeae_transmission_Australia/tree/main/Supplementary_analyses/cgMLST_method/cgMLST_results).